dragan2234/worldcoin-scroll-bridge/README.md

 The Worldcoin Scroll Bridge project is currently in a stable state with the following components fully functional:

-State Bridge Contracts:
+1.State Bridge Contracts:
 Deployed on Ethereum mainnet and supported L2 networks.

-Relayer Service:
+2. Relayer Service:
 Implemented in Rust to automate root propagation.
 Runs on a cron job schedule, ensuring regular updates.
 Tested and ready for deployment in both development and production environments.